Fair Catch On a Kickoff Explained

 The Fair Catch Signal

-The fair catch signal was put in place to protect players from being hit as they try to receive the ball.
-See the rules below.
+The fair catch signal protects players from being hit as they try to receive the ball.

-Players who are signaling for a fair catch on a kickoff must put their hand high above their head and wave it back and forth.
+Players signaling for a fair catch on a kickoff must raise their hand high above their heads and wave it back and forth.
 Referees need a clear distinction when a player calls for a fair catch.

 If there’s any confusion about whether a player is waving his hand for a fair catch, the referee may miss it or, even worse, not call it.
 This could result in a big hit or a muffed play for the returner.